4 SaaS Growth Metrics Every Company Should Track in 2021

-You can’t ignore growth metrics.
-And if you look at too many, you will be overwhelmed and stuck in analysis paralysis mode.
+You might already know if you look at too many metrics on a daily or weekly basis, you will be overwhelmed and stuck in analysis paralysis mode.

 - Tracking growth metrics is the single best way to ensure your SaaS grows sustainably and affordably over time.

 - Most SaaS founders track too many metrics or no metrics at all.